For a limited time my two commercial plugin packs are on sale. They are available at 20% off.

 I’ve come up with a test that shows the differences between these GPUs and other Macs…

 The BruceX benchmark

 BruceX is a small Final Cut Pro X XML file that you import into Final Cut Pro.
-It creates a very short timeline at the highest possible standard resolution that Final Cut can handle: 5120 by 2700 (at 23.975 fps).
+It creates a very short timeline at a high resolution: 5120 by 2700 (at 23.975 fps).
 It uses standard Final Cut generators, titles and transitions.
 As it uses many layers of complex content, it requires lots of GPU RAM.

-The benchmark is based on timing how long a Mac configuration takes to export the project to disk.
+The Bruce X benchmark is based on timing how long a Mac configuration takes to export the project.

 …and time the export of a 5K master file from the timeline.

-1. Have both QuickTime player and Final Cut Pro X open at the same time.
+1. Have both QuickTime Player and Final Cut Pro open at the same time.

-3. In Final Cut Pro X, go to ‘Final Cut Pro:Preferences…’ – in the Playback tab make sure ‘Background Render’ is off.
+2. In Final Cut Pro, go to ‘Final Cut Pro:Preferences…’ – in the Playback tab make sure ‘Background render’ is off.

-4. Click the new ‘BruceX Test – 5K ‘ timeline (this makes the Share command selectable)
+4. Click the new ‘BruceX Test – 5K ‘ project timeline (this makes the Share command selectable)